Staff Wages Report

 • Standard reports

-eymanage comes with a long list of standard reports that collate data on various aspects of the system, from invoices to staff scheduling.
-This article contains a list of all standard reports, along with a brief description of what they each do. ...
+Many of our eyworks products come with a list of standard reports that collate data on various aspects of the system, from invoices to employee scheduling.
+This article contains a list of all standard reports, along with a brief description of what ...

-You can keep track of how much staff members are getting paid through staff wage reports.
-These reports calculate how much is spent on wages according to a staff member’s sessions and hourly rate.
-The hourly rate for each staff member can be set in ...
+You can keep track of how much staff are getting paid through employee wage reports.
+These reports calculate how much is spent on wages according to an employee’s sessions and hourly rate.
+The hourly rate for each employee can be set in their ...

 • Creating custom reports